Ultimate Guide on How to Plan a 2 Days trip From Hyderabad

 • Overnight Stay Option: There are a few guesthouses and small hotels, staying overnight gives you time to watch the fort light up in the evening and enjoy the quiet city streets.

-Whenever I need a quick dose of nature, Ananthagiri Hills is my go-to spot.
-Just about 115 km from Hyderabad, it feels like a secret retreat hidden among dense forests and rolling hills.
-The first time I visited, the morning mist wrapped around the treetops, making everything feel magical like stepping into a serene little world far away from city life.
+Whenever you need a quick dose of nature from Hyderabad, Ananthagiri Hills is my go-to spot.
+Just about 85 km from Hyderabad, it feels like a secret retreat hidden among dense forests and rolling hills.
+The morning mist wrap around the treetops, making everything feel magical like stepping into a serene little world far away from the city life.

 The hills are perfect for trekking, picnics or just sitting quietly and listening to birds.
-There’s also a small ancient temple at the top and watching locals offer their prayers in such a peaceful setting reminded me how travel can also be about connecting with culture and spirituality.
-I spent a calm afternoon wandering the trails, and every turn offered a new view or hidden spot to pause and breathe.
+I love to spend a calm afternoon wandering the trails.
+Every turn offers a new view or hidden spot to pause and breath.

 Why I love Ananthagiri Hills and tips for your visit: